 With growing interest of terraforming other planets, like Mars, and these opportunities becoming more realistic for companies worldwide, we still need to think about the implications of reshaping environments that could host human life.
 According the European Space Agency there may be over 120 million objects orbiting the Earth.
 This is waste over the course of 60 years.
 However, it is possible that these estimates are skewed against the rapid growth of rocket technology in the last twenty years.
 We can therefore expect that the rate at which space debris increases in volume will correlate with advances in technology and ambition to send more materials into space.

 We aim to use the knowledge we obtain from our research-led projects to inform current projects on Earth and future projects in Space.
 We explore various themes within science, including agriculture, engineering and health science so we can start thinking how to build the infrastructure for Space settlements.
-We want to push the boundaries of the human presence, technology and develop new markets that promote application-focused plant science and the STEM sciences.
-We are investing in these projects to bring long term solutions and contributions to our community.
+We are driving innovation using a research-led approach that takes and pushes the capabilities of high-quality space technology and data to inform projects on Earth.

-As a Community Interest Company a large portion of our work is aimed at bringing more plant science in schools and universities; to teach the importance of agriculture, changing climates and how we can work to minimise our impact on the environment.
+As a Community Interest Company we are committed to driving measurable impact and innovation to those that will benefit the most from it.
+We firmly believe education should be more application-focused, and teach the importance of change, innovation, and how we can work to minimise our impact on the environment.

 Community Forum has been removed from the site after trial period due to increased spam content.
 This content was not published on the site due to moderation checkpoint, which affect performance and purpose of community forum.
 Along with lack of…